-Robeez are soft, flexible soled shoes, which is exactly what your children need when they are crawling and learning how to walk.
+Robeez are soft, flexible soled shoes, which is exactly what your babies need when they are crawling and learning how to walk.
 Keep in mind that babies, unlike older children, lack the body weight and step-thrust power to bend a firmer sole.
 Hence, the importance of a lightweight, flexible shoe.

 Since babies feet tend to sweat a lot, several parents at the shoe store I work for have asked me if shoes should be machine washable at this stage.
 A baby shoe needs to be breathable, not necessarily washable.
 Leather baby shoes are best, as leather is breathable and durable.

 Robeez state that their shoes are appropriate not only for cruising inside the house, but also for outdoor activities.
-I strongly disagree with that statement since the sole only has a single layer of leather that will not offer enough foot protection for your child when walking on asphalt, small pebbles, mulch, sticks, or other type of objects.
+I strongly disagree with that statement since the sole only has a single layer of leather that will not offer enough foot protection for your baby when walking on asphalt, small pebbles, mulch, sticks, or other type of objects.

-Should Robeez Have Grippers On The Bottom?
+Should Robeez Come with Grippers On The Bottom?

 Have you noticed how babies tend to move and wiggle their toes a lot?
 This is their way of strengthening their feet.

-That is why is it so IMPORTANT that the shoes and the socks don’t restrict this toe movement.
-Socks play a huge role for our babies’ feet, getting the right sock size has the same importance as getting the correct shoe size.
-Did you know that seamless socks are best for growing babies?
+Providing your babies with the correct sock size has the same importance as providing them with the correct shoe size.
+Did you know that seamless socks are the best kind for growing babies?

 This season, the Robeez leather shoes assortment has expanded.
 They come in sizes by months.
 Remember that is important for the shoe to be fitted with ample room in order to allow for the free movement of the foot and the toes inside the shoe.

 When parents bring their babies to the store to have their feet measured for a pair of Robeez, they always seem to ask the same question: Are my babies feet flat?
-They might appear to be flat because MOST babies have a fat pad for protection, where the arch area is, on the foot.
+They might appear to be flat because most babies have a fat pad for protection, where the arch area is, on the foot.

 Children’s arches start to develop around 18 months of age.
-In order to allow your baby’s feet to develop as naturally as possible, do NOT put shoes on the baby until they can stand and balance on their own to take a few steps around the house.
+In order to allow your baby’s feet to develop as naturally as possible, do not put shoes on the baby until they can stand and balance on their own to take a few steps around the house.
 Barefoot is best for the first year of life.